vsandstrom/wave.c/README.md

 <wave> <file-name> <numSamples> <waveform>

 At present only outputs a fixed waveform, with customizable name and numSamples.
-Waveforms that are available are the traditional:
+Available traditional waveforms are the following:
 >    - sawtooth || saw ||
 >    - square   || sqr || softsquare
 >    - Triangle || tri ||